 You are in a highly competitive market and funds are tight due to economic worries – what sets you apart from everyone else looking for financing for their business?
 A professionally produced business plan can be the advantage that you are looking for.
-When times are tough, business does not stop, it simply becomes more challenging.
-A large pool of entities begin competing for a smaller pool of funds and clients that are also spending less than they may have previously.
+When times are tough, the business does not stop, it simply becomes more challenging.
+A large pool of entities begins competing for a smaller pool of funds and clients that are also spending less than they may have previously.
 How you approach this scenario can make or break you.

 When employees are not in fear of losing their jobs, they are more productive.
 When belts are being tightened, the last thing you need is a loss of production from your workforce.
 A solid business plan shows investors and potential investors that you are paying attention to detail.
 It lays out what has happened and what you see on the horizon for your business.
 As importantly, it serves as a roadmap for how you will get there.
 You can cut back on a new company car or memberships at the golf club, but you can never cut back on a business plan.